sdqali96/pagerduty-tse-assignment/README.md

 In order to use this script to create Services in your PagerDuty account using the API, please check the below:

   1. Prerequisites:
-      - Node.js: Ensure Node.js is installed on your machine.
+      - [ ] Node.js: Ensure Node.js is installed on your machine.
 You can download it from the [Node.js official website](https://nodejs.org/en).
-      - Escalation Policies created on your PagerDuty account in which you will need their ID for your CSV file.
+      - [ ] Escalation Policies created on your PagerDuty account in which you will need their IDs on your CSV file.[^1]
-      - CSV File: Have the CSV file (services.csv) in the appropriate format as provided, adding the relevant IDs as mentioned above on the 'escalation_policy_id' column.
+      - [ ] CSV File: Have the CSV file (services.csv) in the appropriate format as provided, adding the relevant IDs as mentioned above on the 'escalation_policy_id' column.
 E.g.

         | name          | description   |  escalation_policy_id |
         | ------------- | ------------- | --------------------- |